 Late applications (i.e. those received after the deadline for the normal admissions round) will not be considered until after all of those which were received on time have been processed.
-St James CofE Academy cannot guarantee places for children when there are no places available as a result of late applications for the normal year of entry or any application that relates to a different year group.
+Studley St Mary's CofE Academy cannot guarantee places for children when there are no places available as a result of late applications for the normal year of entry or any application that relates to a different year group.